 Step 3: Upload Your Font File and Click "Done"

 If you encounter an error during upload, check that your font file is not corrupted and that the file format is one of the four supported types listed above.
-Very large font files (over 20MB) may also fail - in that case, try a different format such as WOFF2, which compresses well.
+Very large font files (over 20MB) may also fail.
+In that case, try a different format such as WOFF2, which compresses well.
+You can also check whether you are running low on Wix storage space: font files count toward your plan's limit.

 Step 4: Apply the Uploaded Font to Your Text